 Unpicking the requirements of the development

-As the site is the length of the London City Airport runway opposite, moving successfully around the external spaces would combine three key elements: an address system, an architectural vision, and signage.
+As the site is opposite the London City Airport runway, moving successfully around the external spaces would combine three key elements: an address system, an architectural vision, and signage.

 We unpicked which signage requirements we needed and reviewed what a successful address system should look like.
 Following this, we looked at the needs of future visitors; to help us create internal building signage – focusing on levels and facilities.